samfad91/TrajectoryVis_V0/README.md

 trajectoryvis/index.html

 4. Lunch the VS then click to  "Go Live"  from index.html
-5. A brwoser will be appear with trajecvis visualization
+5. A browser will be appear with trajecvis visualization

 **Licence**:
 Attribution-NonCommercial-ShareAlike 4.0 International